'He was a hardworking man:' Family mourns man killed in crash

 HOUSTON, Texas (KTRK) --The lives of a Houston couple were changed forever on April 2.

-The Houston Police Department said on April 2 a Cadillac slammed into the back of Juan Ortiz and his wife's truck at the intersection of South Post Oak and Gasmer, causing a chain reaction.
+The Houston Police Department said on a Cadillac slammed into the back of the truck that was carrying Juan Ortiz and his wife at the intersection of South Post Oak and Gasmer, causing a chain reaction.

-"He was probably going 50 or 55 miles per hour," said T.J.
-Brock, a witness.
+"He was probably going 50 or 55 miles per hour," said witness T.J.
+Brock.

 Brock was at the light and said his vehicle, along with several others, were also damaged.
 He said he saw the Cadillac swerving several lights before, and believes the driver was impaired.